mhewitt9pq/COMP3000/README.md

 You will be prompted with a login page where you can identify yourself using a username and password.

-Once this has been completed, there are simple, easy to folow steps on each tab of the application that can help you store and retrieve your credenitals.
+Once this has been completed, there are simple, easy to follow steps on each tab of the application that can help you store and retrieve your credenitals.